The Prelude

 “See?
 This is what I mean.”

-His lungs refused him, and his fingers clenched.
-The blue fabric tore under the pressure, seam splitting with a dry rip, and he froze, staring at the torn edge.
-He reached blindly for cold metal and found it.
+His lungs refused him.
+His fingers clenched.
+The blue fabric tore under the pressure, seam splitting with a dry rip.
+He froze, staring at the torn edge.
+His hand shot out and caught the metal frame of the chair, knuckles white around the cold bar.

 Mutable

-She slipped out quietly with bare feet on packed dirt.
-The ground held the day’s warmth underneath its cool skin while small stones pressed into her soles and made her step carefully.
+Her feet hit packed dirt with a soft thud that sounded too loud in the quiet.
+The ground held the day’s warmth underneath its cool skin.
+Small stones pressed into her soles and made her step carefully.
 The air smelled of hay and animals and dry grass.
-The night wrapped around her without a sound, the whisper of her dress moving against her legs and the soft compression of earth under each step.
+The night wrapped around her without a sound—the whisper of her dress moving against her legs and the soft collapse of earth under each step.
 The world felt vast and patient, like it had been waiting for her arrival.
-She walked along the edge of the path where the grass grew thicker while the wind moved over her arms and lifted the hem of her dress.
+She walked along the edge of the path where the grass grew thicker.
+The wind moved over her arms and lifted the hem of her dress.
 The fabric caught starlight and held it briefly before releasing it back to the dark.

 “Where are you going?” he whispered.

-He fell into step beside her, barefoot too, pants cuffed above his ankles, and kept looking up at the sky.
+He fell into step beside her, barefoot too, pants cuffed above his ankles.
+He kept looking up at the sky.
 For a moment, neither of them spoke.
-The silence felt like something they were both holding, careful not to drop it.

 “I like your dress,” he said, glancing at the fabric as it moved in the wind.
 “I’ve never seen that color before.”

-The water lay dark and smooth, reflecting the sky, while the wind moved across the surface and made small ripples that broke the reflection into small smiles.
+The water lay dark and smooth, reflecting the sky.
+The wind moved across the surface and made small ripples that broke the reflection into fragments.
 The boy crouched and sifted through pebbles near the shore, hands quick, until he found one—pale, oval, with a thin vein running through it.
 The small click of stone against stone was the only sound.

 “We should go,” she said.
 Her voice sounded small.